joshuapjs/a-scheduler/README.md

 # Prerequisites

 The complete project uses only the standard libraries of C++20.
 I compiled the project with clang-1700.0.13.3 and g++-14.
+Make sure to install `catch2` for testing.

 # Usage

+You can build `example.cpp` to compile some examples and get started (`CMakeLists.txt` included).
-Here are some examples.
-You can also build `main.cpp` and play around with it.
-Let `test` be a test function `void test()`:
+Here are more examples how you could use the library.
+Let `func` be a test function `void func()`:

 ```cpp
 #include "aScheduler.h"